1992bidyut/IoT-Course-Session3/README.md

 Disclaimer
 >This cource is designde by Bidyut Debnath(me) Email: bdnath.me@gmail.com

->Some of the resources are developed by the help of @Arduino @Wiki @CISCO @TutorialPoint
+>Some of the resources are developed by the help of open source tutorials like @Arduino @Wiki @CISCO @TutorialPoint @w3school